viluiz/gan/MCMC/README.md

 ## Run

 Copy the files to the directories **UQ-PredGAN** and follow the instructions there.
-The MCMC will take ``a lot of time'' to run.
+The MCMC will take a lot of time to run.